PauGoSi/Covid-BI-Dashboard/README.md

 # Covid BI Dashboard

-Feel free to explore and interact with this BI Covid dashboard.
-It provides users with the option to view historical statistics on the number of COVID cases, deaths, and recoveries for various countries and provinces within those countries.
+Feel free to explore and interact with this COVID-19 Business Intelligence dashboard.
+It allows users to view historical data on confirmed cases, deaths, and recoveries across multiple countries and their respective provinces.

+This project utilizes the free public API provided by [https://disease.sh/](https://disease.sh/v3/covid-19/historical/), and the dashboard is developed using vanilla JavaScript.

 ## Features